Arts | Film, Music, & Entertainment | Sports | Legends

 Inspiring person: Oprah Winfrey, the most influential self-made businesswoman in America

 Anthony Rodriguez is the producing artistic director of Aurora Theatre, which he cofounded 20 years ago with Ann-Carol Pence, and which is now the second-largest professional theater in Georgia.
-Rodriguez negotiated the relocation of the theater to downtown Lawrenceville, where it opened in 2007 in a nearly $7.5 million complex; in 2019 a partnership between Lawrenceville and Aurora broke ground on a $31.2 million performing arts campus that will serve the entire metro region.
+Rodriguez negotiated the relocation of the theater to downtown Lawrenceville, where it opened in 2007.
+And, this year, the company moved into its new $35 million, 59,500-square-foot Lawrenceville Arts Center.
 An Atlanta native, Rodriguez is a graduate of the Atlanta Regional Commission’s Regional Leadership Institute, and in 2016 was the first Latino and the first arts leader to serve as chair of the Gwinnett Chamber of Commerce.

 Education: University of Georgia